jaymarnz/dialserver/README.md

     ***Note:*** The Surface Dial times out and goes to sleep after about 5 minutes of inactivity.
 While it is asleep the event handler file won't be there anymore.
 So if it's taken a few minutes to do the above, touch the Surface Dial (click or rotate it) and it will wake up although it takes a second or so for it to wake up.
 See below for this issue.

 ## Configure and install DialServer
-1. Copy the contents of this repository to a directory somewhere (eg. `~/dialserver`)
+1. Download the contents of this repository to a directory somewhere (eg. `~/dialserver`)

-2. Download required Node packages
+2. Install required Node packages
     ````
     $ cd ~/dialserver
     $ npm install
     ````

-3. To keep it running all the time you can install it as a service substituting the event file from where you paired the Surface Dial in the steps above.
+3. To keep it running all the time you can install it as a service specifying the event file from when you paired the Surface Dial in the steps above.
+The install script copies the files to /opt/dialserver, edits the service file, and uses systemctl to create, enable and start the dialserver.service
     ````
     $ chmod +x install.sh
-    $ ./install <event-file>
+    $ sudo ./install <event-file>
     ````

 4. You can also run it directly using the options shown above.
 If you've already started it as a service then you'll need to stop it first